adelphi-ed-tech/au-courses/courses/intro-to-programming.md

 are graphics files that can be displayed in any modern web browser, and will let you create things like line graphs, bar graphs, labels, heat maps, and other visualizations.

+This assignment must be completed in a team of 2.
+If you wish to work in a team of three, please seek instructor permission.